-Environmental Engineers are engaged in development, design, construction, and operation of systems that recover valuable resources such as energy and nutrients from what was previously considered waste materials.
-Environmental engineers are also engaged in comprehensive evaluation of the long-term sustainability of engineering projects by using a process known as Life Cycle Assessment (LCA).
-LCA enables engineers to evaluate the entire impact of a project including raw materials, natural resources, energy use, pollution production, re-use, and recycling.
-Environmental engineers also focus on optimizing processes to minimize energy use.
+Bucknell's environmental engineering majors evaluate the long-term sustainability of engineering projects by using a process known as Life Cycle Assessment (LCA).
+LCA enables engineers to evaluate the entire impact of a project including raw materials, natural resources, energy use, pollution production, re-use and recycling.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.